 Pursuant to the Advisory Agreement and Sub-Advisory Agreement, the Company is required to pay or reimburse the Advisers for administrative services expenses, which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
 For the years ended December 31, 2014, 2013, and 2012, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$1.5 million, \$1.0 million and \$438,000, respectively.
 The Advisers have agreed to waive the reimbursement of administrative services expenses through December 31, 2014.
-The waiver of the reimbursement of administrative services expenses through December 31, 2014.
+The waiver of the reimbursement of administrative services expenses is not subject to future reimbursement.

 On November 11, 2013, the Company entered into an Expense Support and Conditional Reimbursement Agreement (the "2013 Expense Reimbursement Agreement") with the Adviser.
 Under the 2013 Expense Reimbursement Agreement, until December 31, 2013 or a prior date mutually agreed to by both parties, the Adviser agreed to pay to the Company up to 100% of the Company's operating expenses (the "Expense Support Payment").
 Operating expenses are defined as 2013 third party operating costs and expenses incurred by the Company under generally accepted accounting principles for investment management companies.
-Any Expense Support Payments paid by the Adviser are subject to conditional reimbursement by the Company upon a determination by the board of directors of the Company that the Company has achieved a reasonable level of expense Support Payment is determined.
+Any Expense Support Payments paid by the Adviser are support expenses relative to its investment income.
 Any repayment of Expense Support Payments will be made within a period not to exceed three years from the date each respective Expense Support Payment is determined.
 Pursuant to the terms of the 2013 Expense Reimbursement Agreement, for the year ended December 31, 2013, the Adviser made an Expense Support Payment to the Company of \$153,000.